Authentication Cheat Sheet¶

 The most common protection against these accounts is to implement account lockout, which prevents any more login attempts for a period after a certain number of failed logins.

-The counter of failed logins should be associated with the account itself, rather than the source IP address, in order to prevent an attacker making login attempts from a large number of different IP addresses.
+The counter of failed logins should be associated with the account itself, rather than the source IP address, in order to prevent an attacker from making login attempts from a large number of different IP addresses.
 There are a number of different factors that should be considered when implementing an account lockout policy in order to find a balance between security and usability:

 - The number of failed attempts before the account is locked out (lockout threshold).